-If you filed a timely protest form, but have not been scheduled for an ARB hearing yet, the Appraisal Review Board will be finishing all 2021 hearings in September.
-Your protest is still valid and you will still receive the same rights as everyone else, we just have to stop ARB hearings on July 20th to certify the appraisal roll (per the Texas Property Tax Code) and will restart ARB hearings again in September.
-You will receive your scheduling order two weeks prior to your ARB hearing date in September.
-All September hearings will go back to normal protocol and be in-person hearings, unless you request a telephone hearing.
+If you filed a timely protest form, but have not been scheduled for an ARB hearing yet, your protest is still valid and you will still receive the same rights as everyone else.
+You will receive your scheduling order two weeks prior to your ARB hearing date.
+All hearings will go back to normal protocol and be in-person hearings, unless you request a telephone hearing.

 ARB proTest Hearing procedures

 If you have evidence, documentation, or pictures you would like to submit to support your opinion of value, please do so through the ARB Evidence Upload form, mail or drop off.